NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

     ['ra', 'dec', 't']

 You can also use the `in` operator to check if a field is contained in a `~sbpy.data.DataClass` object.
-Alternative field names can also be used for the `in` test:
+Alternative field names can be used for the `in` test:

     >>> 'ra' in obs
     True